wf21cn/Floating-AI-Assistant/PrivacyPolicy.md

 Last Updated: February 28, 2025

 ## Introduction
-Thank you for using Floating AI Assistant (hereinafter referred to as "the Application").
-This Privacy Policy explains how we handle your information.
+Thank you for using Floating AI Assistant (hereinafter referred to as "the Application") -[README](README.md) This Privacy Policy explains how we handle your information.

 ## Information Collection and Use
 - The Application itself does not collect, store, or transmit any of your personal information